Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 From Stuart's angle a block away on Variel, he could see the Assistant Director checking some things with the crew as they prepared for the shoot, but not much else.
 The white van pulled up at the corner of the studio but it held no interest for him.
 Some people got out and as the van pulled away he watched one of them sit down in a chair placed on the grass at the curb.
 He stared at what he saw, almost not believing that it was true.

-"Phoebe!!!" he shouted at the top of his lungs.
-"Phoebe!!
-Alyssa!!"
+"Alyssa Milano!!!" he shouted at the top of his lungs.
+"Ms. Milano!!"
 He started to run up the block towards her.

 Alyssa turned at the sound of her name and looked down the street.
 "Stuart?"
 She stood up and started towards him, afraid to believe that it really was him.
 She took a few steps more and now she could see him clearly.